Lekki Conservation Centre: History

-The Centre was established in 1990 to serve as biodiversity conservation icon and environment education centre.
+The centre was established in 1990 to serve as a biodiversity conservation icon and as an environment education centre.
 The facility was built by the Chevron Corporation for the Nigerian Conservation Foundation (NCF), as a reserved sanctuary for the rich flora and fauna of the Lekki Peninsula.
-The company has since provided annual funding for the management of the Centre.
+The company has since provided annual funding for the management of the centre.

 To start the conservation project, three potential areas were surveyed in 1987 by NCF technical team in partnership with the defunct Lagos State Ministry of Agriculture and Cooperative.
 Thereafter, Lekki area was chosen to establish the demonstration site for the conservation project.
 Locating the conservation project on Lekki Peninsula informed the name of the project – Lekki Conservation Centre.
-The Centre was established by the Nigerian Conservation Foundation to protect the wildlife and mangrove forests of Nigeria's South-West coastline from the threat of urban development.
+The centre was established by the Nigerian Conservation Foundation to protect the wildlife and mangrove forests of Nigeria's South-West coastline from the threat of urban development.

 Mission

-The Nigerian conservation Foundation is a non-governmental organisation dedicated to sustainable development and nature conservation.
-It also serve as an area of biodiversity conservation and environmental awareness center.
+The Nigerian Conservation Foundation is a non-governmental organisation dedicated to sustainable development and nature conservation.
+It also serves as an area of biodiversity conservation and environmental awareness center.
 The foundation aims to preserve Nigeria's species and ecosystems, promote sustainability when using natural resources and advocates actions that minimise the impact on the environment and prevent resource wastage.
 NCF has worked tirelessly to raise environmental awareness and promote responsibility.
 The center is located along the Lekki-Epe Expressway in the Lekki Peninsula, opposite Chevron.